Due to COVID-19, our courses for the 2022 program will be offered in a hybrid manner

 Grading for Graduate Credit

 The Summer Session in Epidemiology adheres to the grading policy of the School of Public Health.
 Each instructor will provide grading requirements specific to their course (e.g. homework, exercises, exams, presentations, etc.) with clear deadlines and grading schemes.
 Grading requirements and details can be found on the course syllabus.

 To receive financial aid at the University of Michigan, students must be accepted for enrollment, be enrolled at least half-time, and working towards a degree or combined degree/certificate.
 Students enrolled only in a certificate program are not eligible for federal student aid, including federal loan programs.
 Students may apply for aid before being accepted or enrolled.
 For more information from the U-M Office of Financial aid, visit the Office of Financial Aid

 Continuing Medical Education Credit

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Michigan Medical School and (insert name of non-accredited provider).
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Michigan Medical School and the U-M School of Public Health.
 The University of Michigan Medical School is accredited by the ACCME to provide continuing medical education for physicians.
-The University of Michigan Medical School designates this live activity for a maximum of 105 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The University of Michigan Medical School designates this live activity for a maximum of 90 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the creditommensurate with the extent of their participation in the activity.